With personal leadership coach-author-speaker John Kuypers

 God exists in the present.

 God describes himself as, “I AM Who I AM” in Exodus chapter 3.
-God is.
-He has always existed and so has the present moment.
-The past and future are merely ideas in our mind.
+God has always existed and so has the present moment.
+The past and future are merely constructs in our mind.
 No one can do anything real in the past or future.
 Only the present.

 Enjoy these TEN practical benefits when you focus on being present: